-12. Wednesday Quiz to be taken in-class, on one of the two questions given below - the instructor will choose which question will appear on the quiz.
-Students should prepare answers to both questions, since only one will appear on the quiz.
+Week of February 9: In-class quiz on Wednesday during the lecture period should prepare answers to both questions, since only one will appear on the quiz.
 Please note that this is a closed book, closed notes examination.
-No electronic devices of any kind may be used during the
+No electronic devices of any kind may be used during the examination.
+Grading of the quiz will be based on the clarity, breadth, and logical development of the answer, and the extent to which claims are supported by references to the materials assigned for the class.